-How does CHA's tuition compare to area private school tuition per student?
+How does CHA's tuition compare to area private school tuition?

-Of private schools which are not supported by a church or parish, CHA is the most affordable private school in the area.
+Of private schools that are not supported by a church or parish, CHA is the most affordable private school in the area.

 Does CHA award financial aid?

 Yes, CHA has several financial assistance programs along with need-based financial aid.
-For the 2016-2017 school year, CHA awarded more than $440,000 in financial aid.
-30% of Christian Heritage Academy full-time K-12 students receive financial aid.
+For the 2018-2019 school year, CHA awarded$517,635 in financial aid.
+28% of Christian Heritage Academy full-time K-12 students received financial aid.
 Depending on assessed level of need, maximum awards range up to 30% for full-time kindergarten and up to 40% for grades 1-12.
-Click here for a New Family Financial Aid Packet.
+Visit our Tuition & Financial Aid page

 How is CHA's curriculum different from that of other local schools?